Morgan Stanley ups Facebook IPO share cap to 5,000

 The firm previously set a cap of 500 shares per retail client, but e-mailed advisers late on Thursday afternoon that it had increased the limit to 5,000 shares, according to two sources familiar with the situation, who declined to be named because they are not permitted to speak to the press.

-A spokeswoman for Morgan Stanley Smith Barney, a venture of Morgan Stanley and Citigroup Inc, declined to comment.
+A spokeswoman for Morgan Stanley Smith Barney, a venture of Morgan Stanley (MS.N) and Citigroup Inc (C.N), declined to comment.

-Morgan Stanley and underwriter Bank of America Merrill Lynch started telling advisers how many Facebook shares they would receive to allocate to clients on Thursday, hours before Facebook announced the pricing of its IPO at $38 per share [ID:nL1E8GHBNZ].
+Morgan Stanley and underwriter Bank of America Merrill Lynch started telling advisers how many Facebook shares they would receive to allocate to clients on Thursday, hours before Facebook announced the pricing of its IPO at $38 per share.

 Merrill capped the number of Facebook shares for each client account at 2,000.
 Two Merrill advisers told Reuters their offices received many more shares than expected.